[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 The access log the history of connections to the server .
 Information such as date and time, IP address from which the visit was made, the page requested, and the browser and device used are recorded.

-One example of how we as an MSP use access logs is for alert response.
+An example of how we infrastructure engineers use access logs is alert response.

 Check the access log of the server with the alert and see if the number of accesses has increased or decreased compared to normal times.
 If the number of accesses increases rapidly, it means that the server is under a heavy load.